TokyoDisco/Museum-AR-application-/README.md

   - aim for gaminification of museum visit experiences
 - Setting Menu with supproting for language switch from English to Polish or vice-versa
 - Details map of museum included

+Project is openable in Unity ver.
+5.0+
+All scripts are in /scripts/ subfolder of assets